Mrs. Barbara Forsberg

 Middle school students are quirky, fun, and often unpredictable; every day is unique, and that’s what I love about teaching at PCMS.
 A student recently asked me,”Why do I have to do the work I missed when I was gone?!
 It’s in the past!!”
 That’s just one humorous aspect of teaching middle school that brings me back (smiling) every day.

-Before I became a teacher, I enjoyed working with troubled youth in residential programs for more than ten years.
-After getting my teaching license, I taught in Green Bay's Alternative Education Program before coming to Pulaski, where I've taught 6th-8th grade core subjects in the regular and special education settings for more than ten years.
+Much of my professional experience has involved working with students with learning and emotional-behavioral disabilities.
+Before becoming a teacher, I enjoyed working with troubled youth in residential programs in Illinois and upstate New York.
+Wisconsin natives, my husband and I jumped at the chance to return to Wisconsin, where I happily began using my teaching license.
+I taught in Green Bay's Alternative Education Program before moving to Pulaski and PCMS where I've taught 6th-8th grade core subjects in the regular and special education settings for many years.